RandomOrg/JSON-RPC-JavaScript/README.md

 # JSON-RPC-JavaScript
-This is a JavaScript implementation of the RANDOM.ORG JSON-RPC API (Release 4), which supports all current LTS versions of NodeJS (i.e. v12+, CommonJS and ES module syntax) and can also be used in modern browsers.
+This is the official JavaScript implementation of the RANDOM.ORG JSON-RPC API (Release 4), which supports all current LTS versions of NodeJS (i.e. v12+, CommonJS and ES module syntax) and can also be used in modern browsers.

 It provides access to both the signed and unsigned methods of the API through the RandomOrgClient class.
 It also provides a convenience class through the RandomOrgClient class, the RandomOrgCache, for precaching requests.